How long do all the hair removal methods last? We ranked them from longest to shortest

 How long does electrolysis last?

 If you want unwanted body hair gone for good, electrolysis is your best bet.
-It’s the one and only method of hair removal that offers permanent results
+It’s the one and only method of hair removal that is proven to offer permanent results. (which is good to know if you're weighing up electrolysis vs laser hair removal).

-During electrolysis, a tiny electrified probe gets inserted in each individual hair follicle, where it damages the root so more hair can’t grow in that spot.
+During the treatment, a tiny electrified probe is inserted into each individual hair follicle, where it damages the root so that hair can no longer grow in that spot.

-According to Elle MacLeman, skincare biochemist for The Derm Review (opens in new tab), “Electrolysis offers permanent hair removal, but it takes several 15- to 30-minute sessions as each hair follicle needs to be targeted at different points of the hair growth cycle.”
+"Electrolysis offers permanent hair removal, but it takes several 15– to 30–minute sessions, as each hair follicle needs to be targeted at different points of the hair growth cycle,” Elle MacLeman, skincare biochemist for The Derm Review, tells us.

-That means, after your first session, you’ll see new hairs pop up that didn’t get zapped during the first round.
-But, after a few appointments, all of the hair follicles will be treated so they can’t produce new growth.
-This technique takes some time and commitment to undertake, but the permanent results are absolutely worth it in the long run for many people.
+That means that, after your first session, you’ll see new hairs pop up that weren't zapped during the first round.
+After a few appointments, however, all of the hair follicles will be treated so they can’t produce new growth.
+This technique takes some time and commitment to undertake, but most people find the permanent results are absolutely worth it in the long run.

 How long does laser hair removal last?

-This process uses lasers to zap patches of hair growth.
-The laser damages the follicle by targeting pigmented hairs.
+This process uses lasers to zap areas of hair growth, which damages the follicle by targeting pigmented hairs.
 Areas with very fine and light-colored hairs won’t respond well to this type of treatment, but it’s a great option for the legs and bikini area.

 How long does waxing last?

-Rather than destroying the hair follicle, waxing removes each strand, pulling it out from the root.
+Rather than destroying the hair follicle, waxing removes each strand by pulling it out from the root, and can destroy part of the hair follicle in some cases.
 As far as temporary hair removal methods go, waxing is highly effective, but it only lasts a few weeks.

 How long do tweezing and threading last?